 - Rolling your foot outward either excessively or too low could hurt your feet and legs due to excess stress.

 - High arches and/or Achilles tendons can also cause multiple types of injuries.
+These make your body unstable and lose balance.

 - Excess dorsiflexion, the backward movement that brings the foot close to the ankle, can weaken your joints and muscles and make your ankles roll.